- Oops!Something went wrong.Please try again later.

-Net cash provided by operating activities were $181.2 million during 2020.
-The company incurred capital expenditures (excluding the impact of tenant improvement allowances) of $39.1 million during the quarter under review and $150 million for the year.
-Management envisions capital expenditures (net of tenant improvement allowances) to be about $130 million in 2021.
+The company incurred capital expenditures (excluding the impact of landlord allowances) of $35.9 million during the quarter under review.
+Management envisions capital expenditures to be about $105 million for the full year.

 How Have Estimates Been Moving Since Then?

-Estimates revision followed an upward path over the past two months.
-The consensus estimate has shifted -21.3% due to these changes.
+In the past month, investors have witnessed an upward trend in estimates revision.
+The consensus estimate has shifted 7.48% due to these changes.

-At this time, Grocery Outlet Holding Corp. has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Grocery Outlet Holding Corp. has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Grocery Outlet Holding Corp. has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Grocery Outlet Holding Corp. has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.